northeastern-rc/rc-public-documentation/docs/source/get_started/connect.rst

    Errors that you can see on both Mac and Windows when launching a GUI-based program include the following:

-   ``Error: unable to open display localhost:19.0`` ``Launch failed: non-zero return code``
+   ``Error: unable to open display localhost:19.0``

+   ``Launch failed: non-zero return code``

   If you are getting these types of errors, follow the steps below to set up passwordless ssh.
-If you are on a Mac, complete steps 1 through 12.
+If you are on a Mac, complete all of the steps.
   If you are on Windows, sign in to Discovery using MobaXterm, then follow the procedure below starting at **step 9**.